Information alert

 The scans are only performed once a month so if your child is unable to make the appointment, please contact us as soon as possible.

-The test will be performed in the Children’s Outpatient Department, Elizabeth Garrett Anderson Wing, University College Hospital.
+Your child will have the scan in the Children’s Outpatient Department, Elizabeth Garrett Anderson Wing, University College Hospital.
 You will see your child’s consultant and CNS but the scan will be performed by a doctor from another hospital.
-This is to allow your child’s consultant sufficient time for the consultation.
+This gives your child's consultant more time to talk with you during the consultation.

 The scan usually takes about 30 minutes but it may take longer with younger children.
 It is painless and your child needs to be relaxed and still during the scan.
-They will be awake and lying on a couch and you will be able to stay with them.
+They will be awake and lying on a couch, and you will be able to stay with them the entire time.

 We may also arrange other tests, including:

-• MRI and MR A (magnetic resonance imaging and angiography) – a painless scan to check the brain and its blood vessels in more detail
+• MRI and MR Angiography (MRA) – these are painless scans to check the brain and its blood vessels in more detail

-• imaging TCD (TCDi) – another painless scan to identify the blood vessels when we are having difficulty using the traditional non-imaging TCD.
+• imaging TCD (TCDi) – this is another painless scan to identify the blood vessels if the traditional TCD is difficult to interpret.

-If the scan(s) show narrowing of blood vessels, this may indicate a reduced blood flow to part of the brain and an increased risk of having a stroke in the future.
-If this is the case, we will explain what the results mean and tell you about the available treatment options to reduce this risk.
+If the scans show narrowing of blood vessels, it could mean reduced blood flow to part of the brain and an increased risk of stroke in the future.
+If this is the case, we will explain the results to you and tell you about the available treatment options to help reduce this risk.

 Paediatric helpline (out of hours):

-Address: The Joint Red Cell Unit, Department of Haematology, 3rd Floor West, 250 Euston Road, London NW1 2PG
+Haematology Department, 3rd Floor West, 250 Euston Road, London, NW1 2PG

 Consultants: